X

 Want to learn more about how to grow annual flowers?

-Flower Planting Guide for the Low Desert – This guide published by the Maricopa County Cooperative Extension office was a valuable resource as I’ve learned to grow flowers in the low desert.
-I also used it as a reference in this Arizona Annual Flowers Planting Guide.
+Flower Planting Guide for the Low Desert – This guide, published by the Maricopa County Cooperative Extension office, was a valuable resource as I’ve learned to grow flowers in the low desert.
+I also used it as a reference in the Arizona Annual Flowers Planting Guide.

 Subscribe to the newsletter for gardening tips and seasonal advice sent to your inbox every week.